-In British Columbia, CUPE represents more than 1,300 members in Community Health within the Health Science Professionals Bargaining Association (HSPBA) and Community Bargaining Association (CBA).
+In British Columbia, CUPE represents more than 1,300 members in Community Health within the Health Science Professionals Bargaining Association (HSPBA), Community Bargaining Association (CBA) and QMUNITY.

 Workers in the HSPBA are health science professionals—members of the modern health care team who deliver clinical, diagnostic and rehabilitation services in hospitals and communities throughout the province.
 The HSPBA is led by the Health Sciences Association (HSA), which has the majority of members in this bargaining association.
 The other constituent unions of the HSPBA are CUPE, BCGEU, HEU and PEA.
 CUPE has approximately 800 members among the 18,500 members in the HSPBA, or approximately 4.32 per cent of total HSPBA membership.